MicrosoftDocs/Viva/Viva/engage/manage-viva-engage-users/manage-users-across-their-lifecycle.md

 ## User profile information

-The user profile experience differs depending on whether or not the account is connected to Azure Active Directory (Azure AD).
+The user profile experience differs depending on whether or not the account is connected to Microsoft Entra ID.

+<a name='for-azure-ad-connected-accounts'></a>

-### For Azure AD-connected accounts
+### For Microsoft Entra connected accounts

-Office 365 uses the cloud-based service Azure Active Directory (Azure AD) to manage users.
-You can either manage users directly in the cloud or use [Understanding Office 365 identity and Azure Active Directory](https://support.office.com/article/06a189e7-5ec6-4af2-94bf-a22ea225a7a9) to create and synchronize users and communities or groups from your on-premises environment.
+Office 365 uses the cloud-based service Microsoft Entra ID to manage users.
+You can either manage users directly in the cloud or use [Understanding Office 365 identity and Microsoft Entra ID](https://support.office.com/article/06a189e7-5ec6-4af2-94bf-a22ea225a7a9) to create and synchronize users and communities or groups from your on-premises environment.

-When Office 365 users who are new to Viva Engage access Viva Engage for the first time using their Azure AD credentials, a Viva Engage user is created, and the Viva Engage user profile is populated with the Azure AD user properties.
-And when the user's profile properties are edited in Azure AD, they're updated in the existing user's Viva Engage profile.
-Say, the user's department changed in Azure AD, it's changed in Viva Engage as well.
+When Office 365 users who are new to Viva Engage access Viva Engage for the first time using their Microsoft Entra credentials, a Viva Engage user is created, and the Viva Engage user profile is populated with the Microsoft Entra user properties.
+And when the user's profile properties are edited in Microsoft Entra ID, they're updated in the existing user's Viva Engage profile.
+Say, the user's department changed in Microsoft Entra ID, it's changed in Viva Engage as well.

-User profiles that they see in Viva Engage are their Office 365 profile, if their organization uses Azure AD to manage user credentials.
+User profiles that they see in Viva Engage are their Office 365 profile, if their organization uses Microsoft Entra ID to manage user credentials.

 - To view their profile in Office 365, users can select on their profile picture and choose **My account**.